 Where do you buy the Lisboa Card?

-There are three places in Lisbon where you can get a Lisboa Card.
+There are a few places in Lisbon where you can pick up the Lisboa Card once you’ve bought it online.

 - The Lisboa Welcome Centre (which is the main tourist office at the large Comércio Plaza at the waterfront in Baixa).